shakir85/tf-modules/proxmox/vm/README.md

 | <a name="requirement_proxmox"></a> [proxmox](#requirement\_proxmox) | 0.70.0 |
 | <a name="requirement_random"></a> [random](#requirement\_random) | 3.6.3 |

+## LXC Template Download
+An LXC container template must be downloaded first.
+Download an official LXC template file from the Proxmox UI, or through this link http://download.proxmox.com/images/system

 ## Providers

 | Name | Version |